wp-media/adminimize/readme.txt

 * Added new option to hide 'Add New' Button on each post type.
 * Fixed ID of Menu to use each link in the full width.
 * Fixed error for check dashboard setup on multiple roles.
-* Removed dependency from users.php to profile.php.
+* Removed dependency from users.php to profile.php. #61
-* Allow attribute selector for custom options, remove slashes in options.
+* Allow attribute selector for custom options, remove slashes in options. #65
-* Change hook for change menu items ot solve order problem with third plugins.
+* Change hook for change menu items ot solve order problem with third plugins. #68
+* Remove Set Theme for users option - noit relevant for the plugin, old dependencies.
+* Change selector to remove footer area.
+* Remove Screenshots on readme page, to big, not helpful.
+* Added filter hook `adminimize_nopage_access_message` to change the message for no access to a page. see the [wiki](https://github.com/bueltge/Adminimize/wiki/Filter-Hooks)

 = 1.11.2 (2016-12-04) =
 * Fixed backticks for `shell_exec` error.